Contact Us

 Sıla Ermut

-Large language models are usually trained as neural language models that predict the next token in natural language.
-The term LLM scaling laws refers to empirical regularities that link model performance to the amount of compute, training data, and model parameters used when training models.
+Large language models predict the next token based on patterns learned from text data.
+The term LLM scaling laws refers to empirical regularities that link model performance to the amount of compute, training data, and model parameters used during training.

 Evidence from academic scaling law research